 Here’s a look at the essential trade show marketing elements that you can accomplish before you arrive at the show.

 1. Prepare a booth that excites and educates.
 How will you draw attendees to your booth?
 Games and interesting giveaways will grab attention, but consider quality of visitors over quantity.
 Be sure that people who stop by really learn something about your company’s offerings — give them a reason to talk to you.
 Make sure the science supporting your products and services is accessible to anyone; displays and demos help make technical products such as lab instrumentation easier to understand.

 2. Build traffic with pre-show promotion.
 Develop a segmented list of target consumers you think will be attending the show.
-(The American Chemical Society provides membership list rentals, which is a good start for relevant shows.
-When in doubt, contact the show organizer for information on how to best reach attendees.)
+(When in doubt, contact the show organizer for information on how to best reach attendees.)
 Send one or two pre-show emails to promote happenings at your booth, as well as any educational sessions or speaking events in which you’ll participate.
 Follow up with this list after the show to share valuable content such as your presentation or scientific posters.